River Witham: Improvements

 The state of the Witham had deteriorated by 1802, and the Commissioners asked John Rennie for advice.
 He stated that the Kirkstead lock was badly placed, and the associated staunch was in danger of collapse.
 He recommended that it be demolished and rebuilt elsewhere, and also suggested that access to Boston should be through the Witham Navigable Drains, rather than the Grand Sluice, or that a new cut should be built to the south of the sluice, to rejoin the river at Boston Harbour.
 In 1803, he suggested that High Bridge at Lincoln should be demolished and rebuilt.
 Four years later, he suggested that the locks at Kirkstead and Barlings should be removed, and replaced by one near Washingborough church.
 The Commissioners petitioned parliament in 1808, and a new Act of Parliament authorised the work, to be carried out by a company of proprietors.
 They could borrow £30,000 for the drainage element of the scheme and £70,000 for the navigation element.
 Two new locks were built, one at Stamp End and the other at Bardney, which replaced the original locks.
 A new channel was cut near Fiskerton, upstream of Bardney, and the plan for a lock at Washingborough was dropped.
 While Stamp End lock was being rebuilt, an alternative route was provided, utilising the Sincil Dyke and the South Delph.
 Rennie recorded that Branston Delph, Carlton Dike, Nocton Delph and Timberland Dike were navigable at the time.
 The proprietors obtained three more Acts of Parliament, in 1812, 1826 and 1829, all with the main aim of allowing more capital to be raised.

 Tolls on the Witham had gradually risen as improvements had been made. £263 was raised in 1763–4, and had reached £898 by 1790.
 In 1819, income exceeded £4,100 for the six months from March to September, and a five per cent dividend was paid in the following year.
 By 1826, over £180,000 had been spent on improvements, and another £40,000 was needed.
 However, the proprietors were still optimistic, and commissioned Sir John Rennie to investigate an extension to link the Witham to the River Ancholme, but although he made two proposals, neither was implemented.
-Most traffic was carried by sailing vessels in barges hauled by horses, but in March 1816, the first steam packet boat arrived on the river.
+Most traffic was carried by sailing vessels or in barges hauled by horses, but in March 1816, the first steam packet boat arrived on the river.
 It was named Witham and had been built by Shuttleworth and Robinson, whose yard was on Sincil Dyke.
 Despite a boiler explosion in March 1817, fortunately without causing injury to any of the crew or the 30 passengers, a second steam packet was operating by July 1817, and they soon displaced the sailing packet boats.
 During a flood in 1828, one of them lost power when a floating hedge became jammed in the paddle wheels.
 In the following year, a Lincoln man, William Pool invented a new type of paddlewheel, which resulted in the boats travelling faster, and in 1836, wooden vessels were superseded by iron packet boats.